scthornton/scthornton.github.io/README.md

-# My Technical Blog
+# Based on 25+ years of experience

-A GitHub Pages blog focused on AI/ML, Security, Networking, and Python.
+A GitHub Pages blog focused on AI/ML, Security, Networking, and Programming.